This page is for team-managed projects

 Resolve conflicts when saving a workflow

 Workflow changes might affect project work that’s already in flight.
 Don’t worry too much about conflicts.
-Jira warns you about any issues that are in statuses you’re deleting and asks you to change their status to a valid one.
+Jira warns you about any work items that are in statuses you’re deleting and asks you to change their status to a valid one.
 Keep in mind, prompted changes like these won’t execute any rules.
-It just updates the issues' statuses.
+It just updates the work items' statuses.